Add 5k monitor support / Provide dedicated resolution option in the game

 Here's how the game looks for that user in vanilla + TuTu: https://www.reddit.com/r/baldursgate/comments/793kfa/mother_of_all_stat_rolls/

-#2 Updated by Julius Borisov almost 2 years ago
+#2 Updated by Julius Borisov about 2 years ago

 - Subject changed from Add 5k monitor support to Add 5k monitor support / Provide dedicated resolution option in the game